debjit99/Clustering-text-documents/README.md

 - matplotlib.pyplot - To plot the analysis graphs mentioned above.

 ## Analysis of the output

+For each of these files we ran the k-means with cluster size 2, 4, 8, 16 and 32.
+And found out that after 16 clusters most of the cluster we empty.
+So we decided to plot the errors with cluster size ranging from 2 to 12.

 The outputs and analysis for all the three data sets can be found [here](https://github.com/debjit99/Clustering-text-documents).
-However for the sake of analysis here, we only considered the KOS file with $K \in [2, 12]$.
+However for the sake of analysis here, we only considered the KOS file with \(K \in [2, 12]\).

 ![Analysis Graph](https://raw.githubusercontent.com/debjit99/Clustering-text-documents/master/Figure_1.png)
 For $K=10$, **tf-idf** gives better results (elbow structure), whereas for $K=11$, gives us a better result for **Jaccard measure**.